All Episodes

 Doctors are still making the decision.

-Yep, six months, six months, we concur.
+Yep, six months, six months.

-This this we have death activists out there.
+We have deaf activists out there.

-I I well, in a political sense I do, but just in a strictly human sense, uh I don't.
+I, I, well, in a political sense, I do, but just in a strictly human sense, uh, I don't.

-You go into your kitchen, you grab a shotgun, you aim in the shotgun you can't miss, you blow yourself up in the kitchen sink so you don't create a mess, then Johnny Depp comes out to your house and blows your ashes into outer space via a cannon.
+Then, Johnny Depp comes out to your house and blows your ashes into outer space via a cannon.

 Back in a moment.